-- Compliant rolling element - Q-LIFT pivots
+- · Compliant rolling element - Q-LIFT pivots

 A more in depth look into stress and failure mechanism would be recommended in order chose a design.
-As an alternative a compliant pivot could be designed purely for this application.
-An optimization in pivot design could lead to a far more suitable type of complaint pivot.
+As an alternative a compliant pivot could be designed purely for this application this could lead to a far more suitable type of complaint pivot.